 How long should you cook a pork roast?

-To cook the pork roast correctly, make sure you note how much the meat weighs.
+To cook the pork roast correctly, note how much the meat weighs.
 It takes approximately 25 minutes per pound at 350 degrees.
 The internal temperature of the pork roast should between 145 and 160 degrees.
 Do not overcook the pork, it will become dry.
 Also, make sure you allow the pork loin roast to rest for about 10 minutes before serving.

-There is no need to cover the roast with foil or a lid while it is cooking; this is a dry roasting technique.
+There is no need to cover the roast with foil or a lid while cooking; this is a dry roasting technique.
 When the roast finishes cooking, you may have some pan drippings that you will want to pour over the pork loin roast after it has finished cooking.

 How to cook a garlic and rosemary pork loin